How long will it take to get divorced?

 Typically a divorce takes between 6 and 12 months (assuming the court are not asked to also decide financial issues) but for the last few years Bury St Edmunds divorce unit has been swamped.
 This has meant divorces and financial agreements have been delayed and clients have had a stressful time.

 RudlingsWakelam joined the court online portal and that means we can manage divorce applications online.
-Clients have commented how easy the process is and Elisabeth Sneade, our senior family solicitor, says the online system offers ‘a much better experience for clients as applications are processed quickly, there are minimal delays and there is no need to wait 20 weeks for the court to respond which is what has been happening with the paper-based divorce system as it is overwhelmed’.
+Clients have commented how easy the process is and a member of our family team said the online system offers ‘a much better experience for clients as applications are processed quickly, there are minimal delays and there is no need to wait 20 weeks for the court to respond which is what has been happening with the paper-based divorce system as it is overwhelmed’.

 Can I do the divorce myself?